Published Nov 2022

 We have all had a mantra at some point that's similar to "eat healthy, feel healthy" or "nourish yourself from the inside out" or "this week I'm going to eat so many greens".
 Sounds simple, right?
 Unfortunately for many of us, by the time we reach for the fresh product in our fridge, they've spoiled and end up in the bin.
 This generally comes down to how fresh produce is stored, and the answer is: not correctly.

 There is no one size fits all for how to store fresh fruits and vegetables.
+Better Health Australia advises to store food in suitable, covered containers.
 Fear not, Tupperware has created fruit and vegetable storage containers to rectify produce not lasting as long as it could!
 VentSmarts are renowned for their ability to keep your food fresher, for longer, meaning less spoilage and food waste.

 How you ask?
 This all comes down to the unique slide vent system that allows you to adjust the airflow according to the type of produce stored in these iconic fruit and vegetables containers.
 Here’s a fun fact: each fruit and vegetable requires its own storage location due to the ethylene that is emitted as the produce ripens.
 For example, if an apple is placed with vegetables, once too ripe, it is likely to spoil the other produce earlier than expected.
 Additionally, each container has built in grids to keep moisture away from the food – fancy, huh?